 In Figure 1, the comic will somehow lose its meaning if the sound of the machine is not given an onomatopoeic sound.
 The onomatopoeia eases the readers in imagining how the machine sounds like.
 The figure presents the sound of a rocket machine in SL as vrrrr translated into TL rrrr.
-Hence, the way certain sound is perceived in different languages, and how it influences the way the translator translates the onomatopoeia are some of the reasons why the translation of onomatopoeia in the comic is of an important issue.
+The way the machine sound is pronounced in English and Indonesian, and how it influences the way the translator translates the onomatopoeic sound are some of the reasons why the translation of onomatopoeias is interesting to analyze.